samnung/SAMWeak/README.md

 # Usage

-There is only two macros, that creates another weak reference or strong reference.
+There are only two macros, that create another weak reference or strong reference.

 - `WEAK(__self)`
 - `STRONG(__self)`